 When Alex was in dental hygiene school, she suddenly developed allergy symptoms—sneezing, runny nose, itchy eyes, and hives on her hands.
 She couldn’t think of any new exposures that would cause her symptoms, except for the school environment.
 After visiting her doctor, she was surprised to learn that the latex gloves she had been wearing in school were causing her symptoms.
 Alex was diagnosed with a latex allergy.

 Natural rubber latex is manufactured from a milky fluid found in the common rubber tree (also called the Para rubber tree or sharinga tree).
 Many products we use at home, work, and school contain latex, including:

 According to the American Academy of Allergy, Asthma, and Immunology, latex allergy occurs when the body’s immune system reacts to proteins found in the natural rubber latex.
 People with latex allergy are most apt to react to products made of thin, stretchy latex, such as that found in disposable gloves, condoms, and balloons, which are high in these proteins.
 Products made of hard rubber, such as tires, don’t seem to cause as many allergic reactions.
 Items made using synthetic latex, such as latex paint, do not trigger allergy.

-Powdered latex gloves may exacerbate allergic reactions because the proteins in latex fasten to the powder.
+Powdered latex gloves may worsen allergic reactions because the proteins in latex fasten to the powder.
 When powdered gloves are removed, latex protein/powder particles get into the air, where they can be inhaled and come into contact with body membranes.

 3 types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.